karlseguin/the-little-mongodb-book/en/mongodb.markdown

 ## Transactions ##
 MongoDB doesn't have transactions.
 It has two alternatives, one which is great but with limited use, and the other that is cumbersome but flexible.

-The first is its many atomic operations.
+The first is its many atomic update operations.
 These are great, so long as they actually address your problem.
 We already saw some of the simpler ones, like `$inc` and `$set`.
 There are also commands like `findAndModify` which can update or delete a document and return it atomically.

 The second, when atomic operations aren't enough, is to fall back to a two-phase commit.
 A two-phase commit is to transactions what manual dereferencing is to joins.
 It's a storage-agnostic solution that you do in code.
 Two-phase commits are actually quite popular in the relational world as a way to implement transactions across multiple databases.
-The MongoDB website [has an example](http://www.mongodb.org/display/DOCS/two-phase+commit) illustrating the most common scenario (a transfer of funds).
-The general idea is that you store the state of the transaction within the actual document being updated and go through the init-pending-commit/rollback steps manually.
+The MongoDB website [has an example](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) illustrating the most typical example (a transfer of funds).
+The general idea is that you store the state of the transaction within the actual document being updated atomically and go through the init-pending-commit/rollback steps manually.

-MongoDB's support for nested documents and schema-less design makes two-phase commits slightly less painful, but it still isn't a great process, especially when you are just getting started with it.
+MongoDB's support for nested documents and flexible schema design makes two-phase commits slightly less painful, but it still isn't a great process, especially when you are just getting started with it.

 ## Data Processing ##
 Before version 2.2 MongoDB relied on MapReduce for most data processing jobs.
-As of 2.2 it has added a powerful option called  [aggregation framework or pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/), so you'll want to use MapReduce only in the rare cases where you need complex functions for aggregations that are not yet supported in the pipeline.
+As of 2.2 it has added a powerful option called  [aggregation framework or pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/), so you'll only need to use MapReduce in rare cases where you need complex functions for aggregations that are not yet supported in the pipeline.
 In the next chapter we'll look at Aggregation Pipeline and MapReduce in detail.
 For now you can think of them as a very powerful and different way to `group by` (which is an understatement).
 For parallel processing of very large data, you may need to rely on something else, such as Hadoop.
 Thankfully, since the two systems really do complement each other, there's a [MongoDB connector for Hadoop](http://docs.mongodb.org/ecosystem/tools/hadoop/).

 Of course, parallelizing data processing isn't something relational databases excel at either.
 There are plans for future versions of MongoDB to be better at handling very large sets of data.